 Here’s a list of TV shows that aired (or are expected to air) during the 2018-19 season (roughly September 2018 through August 2019) but won’t be back for the 2019-20 season.
 Not finding a show that you believe has been cancelled?
 Check the 2017-18 season list or the 2019-20 season list.
 You can also check our status pages.

-This list will be updated as the season progresses so feel free to bookmark and check back.
+This list will be updated so feel free to bookmark and check back.
 If I’ve missed something, please let me know.

 Broad City (Comedy Central)

 This comedy series follows the lives of Ilana and Abbi, two young Jewish-American women, who are making their way in New York City.
 It was announced that season five would be the end.

 Busy Tonight (E!)

 A late-night talk show, this series debuted in October 2018.
 In May 2019, host Busy Philipps revealed that the series had been cancelled but she hopes to find a new home for the series.

 Co-creator Jenni Konner has indicated that there are no plans to make a second season and, she and co-creator Lena Dunham are committed to making their own projects.
 It did not do well in the ratings so, it seems doubtful that HBO would be itching for a second season anyway.

 Crazy Ex-Girlfriend (The CW)

 A romantic musical dramedy series, this Rachel Bloom series defied odds and was repeatedly renewed, despite low ratings.
 It was announced that Rebecca Bunch’s (Bloom) story would come to a close with season four.

 This drama series follows a world-class thief who, after being released from prison, is pulled back into a life of crime.
 It was cancelled after one season as the cable channel stops making original TV series.